humlab-sead/sead_clearinghouse_import/README.md

 sudo apt-get install tidy
 ```

-You will need Python ^3.11 (install with) and Poetry on your local machine.
+You will need Python ^3.12 (install with pyenv) and Poetry on your local machine.

 Clone the SEAD Clearinghouse import repository into a new folder and setup the local environment: